 iii) Respecting confidentiality—protecting patients from being recognized if used in research and in publication.

 iv) Protecting research subjects, patients, and experimental animals.

 We agree with the International Committee of Medical Journal Editors (ICMJE) that authorship should reflect all 4 of the following criteria:

 • “Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work” AND

 • “Drafting the article or revising it critically for important intellectual content” AND

 • “Final approval of the version to be published” AND

-Group Authorship: In multi-central or multinational clinical trials, one or more investigators should be selected to represent the group, and take responsibilities of the contents.
+Group Authorship: In multi-central or multinational clinical trials, one or more investigators should be selected to represent the group, and take responsibility for the contents.
 Authors also should meet all four criteria for authorship mentioned before.
-They all must sign the Copyright Assignment form.
+They all must sign the Copyright Assignment Form.
 Use the phrase: “on behalf of the [name of the study group]” for each representative author.
-Write the other researchers names and affiliation in an appendix.
+Write the other researchers' names and affiliations in an appendix.

-Authors in Clinical Trials: A disclosure must be stated by the author, for accessing to all data and their analysis, in studied that are sponsored by a drug manufacturing company or a surgical device producer.
+Authors in Clinical Trials: A disclosure must be stated by the author, for access to all data and their analysis, in studies that are sponsored by a drug manufacturing company or a surgical device producer.
 This disclosure should be submitted as a letter when the main manuscript is being submitted.
-Author should state that the manufacturer had no influence on what is reported in the manuscript.
+The author should state that the manufacturer had no influence on what is reported in the manuscript.

 The article is not currently being considered for publication by any other journal and will not be submitted for such review while under review by this journal.